GoogleCloudPlatform/spanner-migration-tool/docs/reverse-replication/ReverseReplicationUserGuide.md

 8. CLOB will not be read from GCS and put in source
 9. DELETES on Spanner that have Primary key columns different from the Source database column - such records will be dropped
-10. Primary key of the source table cannot be determined - such records will be dropped In the above cases, custom code will need to be written to perform reverse transformation.
-The source code can be taken from https://github.com/aksharauke/DataflowTemplates/tree/main/v2/ordered-changestream-buffer-to-sourcedb and extended to write these custom transforms.
+10. Primary key of the source table cannot be determined - such records will be dropped

+In the above cases, custom code will need to be written to perform reverse transformation.Refer the [customization](#customize) section for the source code to extended and write these custom transforms.

 ## Best practices